Part 1: Mindfulness for Nervous System Regulation

 Improving Heart Rate Variability (HRV)

-Regular mindfulness practice doesn’t just regulate the nervous system—it transforms how we experience life.
+Regular mindfulness practice doesn’t just regulate the nervous system - it changes how we experience life.

 Greater self-awareness and self-compassion